Remote Environments & VS Code

 On Windows with WSL: VS Code automatically detects WSL.
 In the terminal dropdown (the + icon), select Ubuntu (WSL) or set it as your default terminal profile in settings.

 Open VS Code Settings (Ctrl+,), search for terminal default profile windows, and set it to Ubuntu (WSL).
 Now every new terminal in VS Code opens in Linux.
+This means every command you type will work exactly as shown in this course.

 Option 2: SSH — Connecting to a remote server